A Compound Decision Approach to Covariance Matrix Estimation: Covariance matrix estimation as a compound decision problem

 \subsection{Reinterpretation of existing methods}

-Treating the covariance matrix estimation problem as a vector estimation compound decision problem may seem unintuitive, but many existing matrix estimation methods can also be reinterpreted as carrying out vector estimation.
+Treating covairance matrix estimation as a vector estimation problem may seem unintuitive, but many existing matrix estimation methods can also be reinterpreted as carrying out vector estimation.
 The simplest example is the sample covariance matrix $\bs{S} = n^{-1} \bs{X}^{T}\bs{X}$, which takes this form because the $\bs{X}$ are assumed to have mean zero.
 As another example, \citet{cai2011adaptive} studied sparse high-dimensional covariance matrices and explicitly appealed to the vector perspective.
-Their adaptive thresholding method applies a version of the soft thresholding method of \citet{donoho1995adapting}, originally developed to estimate a sparse mean vector in the Gaussian sequence problem, to each entry of the sample covariance matrix.
+Their adaptive thresholding method applies a version of the soft thresholding method of \citet{donoho1995adapting}, originally developed to estimate the mean of a Gaussian sequence, to each entry of the sample covariance matrix.

 As a further illustration of the potential of our new formulation, we can show that the linear shrinkage covariance matrix estimator of \citet{ledoit2004well} can be essentially recovered as the solution to a compound decision problem.
-As described in Section \ref{sec:background}, we first view the problem of minimizing the scaled Frobenius norm \eqref{frobenius risk} as simultaneously estimating the components of the vector $\bs{\sigma}$ \eqref{eq:sigma} under squared error.
-Then a standard approach in the compound decision literature is to first define a class of decision rules for estimating each component and then identify the member of that class that minimizes the compound risk.
-For example, in the Gaussian sequence problem the Efron-Morris estimator \citep{efron1973stein} can be viewed as the optimal linear decision rule \citep{fourdrinier2018shrinkage, stigler19901988}.
+A standard approach in this literature is to first define a class of decision rules for estimating each component and then identify the member of that class that minimizes an estimate of the compound risk \citep{fourdrinier2018shrinkage, stigler19901988}.
+Following this recipe, we consider the class of linear decision rules where $\sigma_{jk}$ will be estimated by